So what now, if you’re the Indianapolis Colts?

-So whether or not Caldwell exits this week or next week or a month of Sundays from now, his exit seems inevitable.
-And, if so, it probably needs to happen before the season ends.
+So whether Caldwell exits this week or next week or a month from now, his exit seems inevitable.
+And if so, it probably needs to happen before the season ends.

-That said ... when you're headed for historic futility, you have to do something to stem the arterial gushing.
-You can't just stay the course for nine more games and wait until after the season.
+That said, when you’re headed for historic futility, you have to do something to stem the arterial gushing.
+You can’t just stay the course for nine more games and wait until after the season, not when it seems patently obvious that your head coach has lost his locker room.
 You need to get new blood in there as soon as possible, a fresh breeze to blow the stale out of the place and begin to rebuild what has been, for a dozen or more years, an impeccably winning culture.

-I'm not saying it's likely to happen.
-I'm just saying it needs to.
+I’m not saying that’s likely to happen.
+I’m just saying it needs to.

 So.
-Heads will likely roll, as they say.
-And one of them, now or later, should be Caldwell's.
+Heads likely will roll, as they say.
+And one of them should be Caldwell’s.

 No one wants to say that.
 No one takes even a molecule of pleasure in it.
-But where to do you go from here?
+But where else do you go from here?